Datawarehouse Fundamental Questions

 Groups are ungrouped.

-Container is physical object which hold tasks and containers.
+Container is physical object which hold tasks

 Properties associated to container.